-We hear it time and again from the amazing businesses we work with, all who have a strong eco commitment -- “We are banishing plastic from our business and our lives”.
+We hear it repeatedly from the great businesses we work with, all of whom have a strong eco commitment -- “We are banishing plastic from our business and our lives.”
 And we get it.
-The very thought of a plastic bag - made with fossil fuels, used just once, then ending up in the Great Pacific Garbage patch, to decompose over the course of 1000 years, getting stuck in the bellies of seagull and fish - is more than enough to make you swear plastic off forever.
+The very thought of a plastic bag - made with fossil fuels, used just once, then ending up in the Great Pacific Garbage patch, decomposing over 1000 years, getting stuck in the bellies of seagulls and fish - is more than enough to make you swear plastic off forever.
 We’re with you and deeply respect your passion and commitment!

-But is plastic truly evil?
-Is paper more ecofriendly than plastic?
-Could bio-plastic be the answer to some of this?
-Before we began running EcoEnclose, our answers to these questions would have been yes, yes and yes.
+But is plastic genuinely evil?
+Is paper more eco-friendly than plastic?
+Could bioplastic be the answer to some of this?

 Instead, we consider the following 360-degree questions to get at more of a life cycle understanding of the footprint of different materials: